Thoracic Imaging Vector

 Pulmonary edema

-Posterior-anterior (PA) and Anterior-posterior (AP)
+Posterior-anterior (PA) and Anterior-posterior (AP).

-60. What has the greatest radiodensity?
+60. What tissue has the greatest radiodensity?

 Bone